-Galtaline Uses, Dosage, Side Effects, Food Interaction and all others data.
+Galtaline Uses, Dosage, Side Effects and more

 Galtaline is a relatively selective β2-adrenergic bronchodilator that has little or no effect on alpha-adrenergic receptors.
 The drug has exerts a preferential effect on β2-adrenergic receptors but stimulates beta-adrenergic receptors less selectively than relatively selective β2-agonists.
 Galtaline appears to have a greater stimulating effect on beta-receptors of the bronchial, vascular, and uterine smooth muscles (β2 receptors) than on the beta-receptors of the heart (β1 receptors).
 This drug relaxes smooth muscle and inhibits uterine contractions, but may also cause some cardiostimulatory effects and CNS stimulation.